(Visited 3,996 times, 2 visits today)

 Shopping.
-Walmart is on-site.
-Full-service Dominick’s (perhaps slated to close) and Mariano’s supermarkets are 3 blocks west, and Jewel is a few blocks north.
+Full-service Whole Foods and Mariano’s supermarkets are 3 blocks west, and Jewel is a few blocks north.
 The year-round indoor Chicago French Market is a 2-minute walk.
 Whole Foods, Target, Home Depot and other big-box stores along Roosevelt Road are a 5-minute drive.

 Heritage Green Park, a tranquil oasis and dog-walker’s destination, is almost across the street from PT.
 Old St Patrick’s Church, a Chicago landmark and home to what’s billed as the world’s largest block party, is within a block.

 Transportation.
 PT is a short distance from Metra’s Union and Ogilvie stations and Loop CTA stations.
 Expressway ramps two blocks west provide quick access to the Kennedy, Dan Ryan and Eisenhower Expressways.
 There’s frequent bus service along Madison St, and cabs are always plentiful.